Guide to Non-Sleep Deep Rest (NSDR) and how to get started

 If you want to try NSDR, a.k.a. yoga nidra

-There are also yoga nidra videos of different lengths all over YouTube.
+Be sure to the yoga nidra videos of different lengths all over YouTube.
 Huberman likes those by Kamini Desai because he likes her voice.
 He recommends sampling a few to see which ones appeal to you.

 One we tried, and really liked, was this one by Liam Gillen.
 Listening in bed, we found ourselves in a dreamlike, drifty state, where Gillen’s voice was clear but slightly disembodied.
 He has listeners do some progressive muscle relaxation, followed by bumble bee breathing and possibly a visualization—we can’t quite recall.
 Following the session we fell into a deep, restorative 10-hour sleep.